mochsner/.vim/README.md

 # .vim

-:page_facing_up: Personal log of .vimrc settings as I work to improve its use.
+:page_facing_up: Personal log of .vimrc settings as I learn to use it

 ## Table of Contents